autovisionproject/COLA/README.md

-## COLA: Rehearsal-Free Continual Orthogonal Low-Rank Adaptation for CIL
+## COLA: Continual Orthogonal Low-Rank Adaptation for Class-Incremental Learning
 We provide the complete codebase used to benchmark continual learning performance on four popular benchmark datasets for CL.

 ## Download Datasets